mkrogemann/sbtg/README.md

 You can now continue by selecting the test that you originally had in mind but were too lazy to fully specify.
 Convenience rules!

-These features add value in my view: I do not have to remember the complete name or even the package in which a test resides in order to run it continuously in the background.
+These features add value in my view: I do not have to remember and type the complete name and package in which a test resides in order to run it continuously in the background.

 Next
 ====